Need a reason to support the U.S. Naval Sea Cadet Corps?

 Our cadets are instructed by both Sea Cadet Uniform Officers, Instructors, active-duty military and senior cadets through classroom and applied instruction in subjects such as basic seamanship, military drill, and leadership.
 Our unit also participates in Sea Cadet regional weekend competitions where units compete to test their seamanship and military skills.

-The Adirondack Battalion actively participates in community events such as parades, military events, fairs and air shows.
+The Adirondack Battalion and Mahan Division participate in community events such as parades, military events, fairs and air shows

 The Sea Cadet training program consists of Navy Non-Resident Training Courses (NRTC), two-week training schools, shipboard training, and training arranged locally by units.